AppFolio: History

 In September 2018, AppFolio reported acquisition of utility analytics software WegoWise.

 In January 2019, AppFolio acquired Dynasty Marketplace, Inc., for $60 million.

 In September 2020, AppFolio announced the sale of MyCase to private equity firm Apax Funds, for approximately $193 million.

 Products

 AppFolio Property Manager

 A property technology solution with accounting, marketing, leasing, and management functionality for multifamily and single-family, commercial, student housing, community association, and mixed portfolio property managers.
 In June 2022 the company expanded the platform by launching AppFolio Stack, its integration marketplace.

-AppFolio Investment Management
+AppFolio Investment Manager

 A software platform designed for real estate investment management, with tools for fund management and syndication.

 Awards

 In 2020, AppFolio ranked #1 in Fortune’s list of Fastest-Growing Companies.

 The same year, AppFolio was recognized as a Best Place to Work by Glassdoor.